todak2000/chimoney/README.md

 3. Transaction

 - View their transactions as well paginated.
-- Click on NEXT/PREVIOUS appriopriately to see subsequent transactions
+- Click on NEXT/PREVIOUS appropriately to see subsequent transactions
 - Filter transactions based on predefined options `CHI`, `MOMO`, `AIRTIME`, `Debit`, and `Credit`

 4. Profile (Additional Features)